WWWU012/wwwu012.github.io/_pages/about.md

 ---

+## About Me
-I am a PhD student in Mathematics with a Specialization in Statistics at University of California San Diego, advised by Prof. Jelena Bradic.
+I am a PhD candidate in Mathematics with a specialization in Statistics at the University of California, San Diego, advised by [Professor Jelena Bradic](http://www.jelenabradic.net).

+## Research Interests
+- Causal inference
+- Machine learning
+- Data-driven policy learning
+- Heterogeneous treatment effect estimation

+## Contact
+Email: wew012 (at) ucsd.edu